 The only thing that certifications achieve is the creation of a cult, and as well know – cults have only one goal in mind – to rob.

 Most CrossFit fanatics don’t really get it.
 They need an intervention to get out of the sect.
-People are paying more for a CrossFit gym than a regular commercial one.
+People are paying more for a CrossFit gym than a regular one.
 In some towns, CrossFit membership costs USD 150 or more a month.
 I guess the added value is the sect membership fee.

 7. It’s not about the people.
 It’s about the brand.